Sakkendalen/Weather-App/README.md

 # Weather-App

-A simple ios app to cheack on weather
+A Simple ios App that fecthes weather data from openweathermap.org and displays them.

 ## Table of contents